delaramGh/ML-Algorithms-from-Scratch/README.md

-## ML Algorithms from Scratch
+# ML Algorithms from Scratch

-# here are some basic ML algorithms that I implemented from scratch for my bachelor course.
+here are some basic ML algorithms that I've implemented from scratch for my bachelor course.